Introduction with Professor Tim Congdon

 The Institute is an educational charity, with the status of a ‘charitable incorporated organisation’.
 Its governance and organisation are the responsibility of a board of trustees.
 Our trustees are: Professor Tim Congdon (chairman), Miss Venetia Congdon (secretary), Professor Terence Kealey, Vice-chancellor of

-the University of Buckingham from 2001 to 2014, and Professor Martin Ricketts, Dean of Humanities at the University of Buckingham from 2001 to 2014, and Tim Sanderson, chairman and chief executive of Sanderson Asset Management.
+the University of Buckingham from 2001 to 2014, and Professor Martin Ricketts, Dean of Humanities at the University of Buckingham from 2001 to 2014, and Brandon Davies, non-executive director of Lintel Limited.

 Click the prospectus below to download.